Location, location, location! It’s a familiar refrain in the real estate industry. Physical real estate, that is.

 Local SEO for Restaurants: SEO for Restaurant Websites

 Your number one priority is getting in the local SEO results.
 Here’s how to give your restaurant the best chance.

 This is the big one.
 About 90% of searches are done through Google.
 If you only focused on Google for your restaurant SEO strategy, no one could fault you.
 In fact, it’s what most people do.
 And it’s why we’ll mostly be covering Google in this post.

 “Google My Business is a free and easy-to-use tool for businesses and organizations to manage their online presence across Google, including Search and Maps.
 To help customers find your business, and to tell them your story, you can verify your business and edit your business information.”

-It’s basically a one-stop-shop to optimizing your business’s presence in Google’s search results.
+It’s basically a one-stop shop for optimizing your business’s presence in Google’s search results.
 Note, though, that Google My Business (GMB henceforth) is meant to complement your existing website.
 Not replace it.

 Finally, ask customers for reviews.
 Encourage customers to leave reviews.
 Enter them in a sweepstakes.
 Give them some future discount.
 Here’s are two stats that from Status Labs that prove how important reviews are:

 - The average consumer reads a whopping 10 reviews before feeling able to trust a business.